hanabi/hanabi.github.io/Reference.md

 * Players can use *Pace* to determine if it is safe to discard.
 In general, a group can discard down to pace 0 and still get a perfect score.
 * However, as a rule, if pace is +1 and one of the players on your team **does not** have any playable cards, then you cannot discard - **you must let them perform the final discard**.
 * If both you and another player do not have any playable cards, then you can do the final discard - the team won't be able to get a perfect score anyway.
-But if you you **could** have an unknown playable card in your hand, then you should be very careful about discarding, because it could ruin a perfect score.
+But if you **could** have an unknown playable card in your hand, then you should be very careful about discarding, because it could ruin a perfect score.

 ### Burning (End-Game Stalling)